Board Members

 (to 31 December 2025)

-Dr Linda O’Brien AM is a retired Principal, School Leadership for the NSW Department of Education.
+Dr Linda O’Brien AM is a Principal Coach Mentor with the NSW Department of Education.
+Previously, she served as a Principal, School Leadership for the NSW Department of Education.
 She was the Principal of Granville Boys High School, a comprehensive Boys school that serves the socially and linguistically diverse community of Granville/Auburn and Guilford, 2008 -2019 and the Deputy Principal; Head Teacher English at Punchbowl Boys High School, from 2002 to 2008.
 She has taught in high schools, primary schools and TAFE in NSW and in Queensland.
 She has served as Chairperson for the School for Life Foundation, Deputy Chairperson of the Sydney Peace Foundation, Founder and Chairperson of the Molly McDonnell Foundation (2005-2009), and the Founder and Chairperson of the Bali International School.

 Dr O’Brien is an alumnus of Western Sydney University, having completed a Doctor of Education in 2017.
 She also holds a Master of Arts from Sydney University (1993) and a Bachelor of Arts from Macquarie University (1981).
 Dr O’Brien was granted a Member of the Order of Australia in 2013 for Innovation in secondary education and services to the community.